MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 > [!NOTE]
 > **Show External Code** is a current user profiler setting that applies to all projects in all languages that are opened by the user.

-Double-clicking expanded external code lines in the **Call Stack** window highlights the calling code in green in the source code.
+Double-clicking an expanded external code line in the **Call Stack** window highlights the calling code line in green in the source code.
 For DLLs or other modules not found or loaded, a symbol or source not found page may open.

-##  <a name="BKMK__NET_Framework_Just_My_Code"></a>Just My Code in .NET Framework projects
+##  <a name="BKMK__NET_Framework_Just_My_Code"></a>.NET Framework Just My Code

 In .NET Framework projects, Just My Code uses symbol (*.pdb*) files and program optimizations to classify user and non-user code.
 The .NET Framework debugger considers optimized binaries and non-loaded *.pdb* files to be non-user code.